campusrover/labnotebook2/docs/reports/2024/GestureBot.md

 ## Path Planning

 Robots need to compute paths that are both efficient (shortest path) and safe (avoiding obstacles).
 Integration of SLAM and costmaps allows the robot to dynamically adapt its path when new obstacles are detected.
+This is effectively and more optimally done within the movebase as it localizes itself using its odom and lidar sensors.

 Purpose: To compute and execute paths from the robot’s current position to a specified goal. \
 Importance: \